jsommers/switchyard/documentation/writing_a_program.rst

   * ``recv_packet(timeout=None)``

     Not surprisingly, this method is used to receive at most one packet from any port.
 The method will *block* until a packet is received, unless a timeout value >=0 is given.
 The default is to block indefinitely.
-The method returns a *namedtuple* (another example is given below, plus see :py:class:`collections.namedtuple` in the Python library reference) of length 3, which includes a timestamp for when the packet was received, the name of the input port on which the packet was received, and the packet itself.
+The method returns a *namedtuple* of length 3, which includes a timestamp for when the packet was received, the name of the input port on which the packet was received, and the packet itself (another example is given below, plus see :py:class:`collections.namedtuple` in the Python library reference).

     The method raises a ``Shutdown`` exception if the Switchyard framework has been shut down.
 It can also raise a ``NoPackets`` exception if no packets are received before the timeout value given to the method expires.

   * ``send_packet(output_port, packet)``

     Again, the meaning of this method call is probably not especially surprising: when called, the given packet will be sent out the given output port.
-For the ``output_port`` parameter, the string name of the port can be given, or an ``Interface`` object may also be supplied (see :ref:`intf-overview` as well as :ref:`intf-detail`).
+For the ``output_port`` parameter, the string name of the port can be given, or an ``Interface`` object may also be supplied (see below for :ref:`more about Interface objects <intf-overview>` as well as the :ref:`intf-detail`).

     This method returns ``None``.
 If the ``output_port`` or some detail about the given packet is invalid (e.g., something other than a packet is passed as the second parameter), this method raises a ``ValueError``.